 - 8.1.
-Subcontractor performance will be monitored on an on-going basis and will also include attendance at review meetings that will be scheduled at quarterly intervals throughout the year.
+Subcontractor performance will be monitored on an on-going basis and will include attending course review meetings (in person or online) in line with the college's quality cycle throughout the year.
 Should subcontractors fail to deliver the data consistently, the college reserves the right to withhold funding until sufficient evidence is provided. - 8.2.
 Where performance falls below the standard required, subcontractors will be issued with a notice to improve.
 Support will be provided to help subcontractors develop and enhance the quality of their delivery.
 If a subcontractor fails to meet the necessary improvements within the agreed timescales, it may be necessary to implement contract termination procedures. - 8.3.
 Monitoring will include: - 8.3.1.
-Weekly check in call and monthly conference calls and/or visits; - 8.3.2.
-Examining management information systems and claims; - 8.3.3. scheduled support and unannounced visits; - 8.3.4.
+Weekly check in call and monthly conference calls and/or visits. - 8.3.2.
+Examining management information systems and claims. - 8.3.3.
+Scheduled support and unannounced visits. - 8.3.4.
 Desktop auditing of e-portfolio systems. - 8.4.
-At point of sign up a Companies House check/Google Maps search will be undertaken on all employers taking on any apprenticeship frameworks/standards with a value of £10K+ to reduce risk of fraud against funding. - 8.5.
+At point of sign up a Companies House check and/or an address verification software tool is used to check validity of business name address for all employers taking on any apprenticeship standards to reduce risk of fraud against funding. - 8.5.
 Review will include: - 8.5.1.
-Quarterly formal meetings; - 8.5.2.
-An examination of all aspects of the contract; - 8.5.3.
-Planning future actions; - 8.5.4.
-Review of monthly profile targets against original grid application; - 8.5.5.
+Three course review meetings (in person or online). - 8.5.2.
+An examination of all aspects of the contract. - 8.5.3.
+Planning future actions. - 8.5.4.
+Review of monthly profile targets against original grid application. - 8.5.5.
 Price negotiation justification. - 8.6.
 Evaluation will include: - 8.6.1.
-Annual assessments/audits; - 8.6.2.
-Reviewing contract performance; - 8.6.3.
+Annual assessments/audits. - 8.6.2.
+Reviewing contract performance. - 8.6.3.
 The contract renewal decision-making process. - 8.7.
-The level of contract management and service provided by the college to the subcontractor will be determined at approval stage but could be increased in year as performance levels
+The level of contract management and service provided by the college to the subcontractor

-- are reviewed. - 8.8.
+- will be determined at approval stage but could be increased in year as performance levels are reviewed. - 8.8.
 If during in year monitoring there is any evidence of irregular financial or delivery activity the college will carry out an investigation and will report the outcome of the investigation, in writing, to the funding agency relationship manager within 10 days of the investigation being complete. - 8.9.
 If a subcontractor is found to be subcontracting to a second level the contract will be stopped, and a decision will be made to determine actions or whether the college should seek obtain approval in writing as this should only be sought in advance of contracting each year. - 8.10.
 The college will work with its subcontractors to ensure that all students receive high quality, safe and inspiring training, with all the necessary support for individuals to achieve their aims and progress on to employment. - 8.11.
-Should a subcontractor consistently fail to improve any element of its performance which is deemed to be unsatisfactory or inadequate, or consistently fail to engage in training or with the quality support systems which are in place, the college reserves the right to terminate the contract to protect the students. - 8.12.
+Should a subcontractor consistently fail to improve any element of its performance which is deemed to be unsatisfactory or inadequate or consistently fail to engage in training or with the quality support systems which are in place, the college reserves the right to terminate the contract to protect the students. - 8.12.
 If contract termination procedures are implemented, subcontractors are contractually required to co-operate fully with this process.
 Failure to comply with the requirements will result in significant penalties.